 Market analysis, target market, and industry trends

-Before opening your salon, it’s a good idea to figure out what your potential clients are looking for.
+Before opening your hair salon, it’s a good idea to figure out what your potential clients are looking for.
 Take a look at your competition and see what they’re offering – that way, you can find a way to stand out in the local market.

 Don’t just think about age and gender when it comes to your target customers; you should also consider their interests and what motivates them.
 Knowing what makes them tick can help you create marketing messages that really speak to them.